Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Reduction skeleton

-\paragraph{Choosing unique angles.} As described in the previous paragraph, whenever we apply the fingerprinting technique to argue that a corner with angle $\alpha_1$ of some piece is placed close to some specific point in the container, we need that every combination of corners of the other pieces have angles that sum to an angle $\alpha_2$ such that $|\alpha_2-\alpha_1|=\Omega(N^{-2})$.
+As described in the previous paragraph, whenever we apply the fingerprinting technique to argue that a corner with angle $\alpha_1$ of some piece is placed close to some specific point in the container, we need that every combination of corners of the other pieces have angles that sum to an angle $\alpha_2$ such that $|\alpha_2-\alpha_1|=\Omega(N^{-2})$.
 This will be called the \emph{unique angle property}.
 In order to obtain this property, the construction will be designed so that each piece has a special corner where the angle can be chosen freely (within some interval of angles of size $\Omega(1)$).
 Likewise, the wedge (where the special corner is intended to be placed) formed by the boundary of the container or the other pieces is flexible, so that the angle of the wedge can match the chosen angle of the corner.
-The fingerprinting technique will be applied to the special corner.
-In our figures, fingerprinted corners are marked with a dot, as in Figure~\ref{fig:Jigsaw} (c).
+In our figures, the special fingerprinted corners are marked with a dot, as in \Cref{fig:Jigsaw} (c).
 The following lemma is used to choose these free angles such that we get the unique angle property.

-\begin{lemma} Let $S_k\mydef \{i/k+1/2k^2\mid i\in\{1,\ldots,k\}\}$, consider a subset $R\subseteq S$, and let $x\mydef \sum_{r\in R} r$.
+\begin{lemma} Let $S_k\mydef \{\frac ik+\frac 1{2k^2}\mid i\in\{1,\ldots,k\}\}$, consider a subset $R\subseteq S_k$, and let $x\mydef \sum_{r\in R} r$.
 If $x\in S_k$, then $R=\{x\}$. \end{lemma}

-\begin{proof} If $R$ consists of $m$ elements, then $x$ has the form $j/k+m/2k^2$ for some $j\in\N$.
+\begin{proof} If $R$ consists of $m$ elements, then $x$ has the form $\frac jk+\frac m{2k^2}$ for some $j\in\N$.
 A number of this form, for $m\leq k$, can only be in $S_k$ if $m=1$. \end{proof}

 The lemma provides a set of $k$ numbers in a range of size $O(1)$ and any number is $\Omega(k^{-2})$ away from the sum of any combination of other numbers.
-We multiply the numbers in $S_k$ by $\pi$ to get a set of rational angles and choose the free angles from such a set $\pi S_k$, for $k=O(N)$.
-We need to use $k>N$ since the free angles are restricted to various subintervals of $[0,\pi]$, so we choose $k$ so large that $\pi S_k$ contains enough angles for each of these subintervals.
+We multiply the numbers in $S_k$ by~$\pi$ to get a set of rational angles and choose the free angles from such a set $\pi S_k$, for $k=O(N)$.
+The free angles are restricted to various subintervals of $[0,\pi]$, so we choose $k$ so large that $\pi S_k$ contains enough angles from each of these subintervals.
 However, as each subinterval has size $\Omega(1)$, we can do with $k=O(N)$.